What Really Happens on an All-Women’s Hiking Trip

 You Start with Curiosity (and a Few Nerves)

-The beauty of these trips is that they welcome you exactly as you are.
+The beauty of these hiking trips for women is that they welcome you exactly as you are.
 You don’t need to prove anything.
 There’s no competition.
 No pressure to perform.
-Whether you’re an experienced hiker or brand new to the trail, the group becomes a place where encouragement flows freely, and comparison fades into the background.
+Whether you’re an experienced hiking woman or brand new to the trail, the group becomes a place where encouragement flows freely, and comparison fades into the background.

 You Set Out, and the Walls Come Down